 It is believed that certain types of music can either lower or raise a cat’s stress levels.
-This can be seen by a cat’s reaction to music with heavy bass (such as rock and heavy metal music genres) which can cause cats to become agitated or distressed, whereas soothing classical music may have a calming effect on your cat.
+This can be seen by a cat’s reaction to music with heavy bass (such as rock and heavy metal music genres), which can cause cats to become agitated or distressed, whereas soothing classical music may have a calming effect on your cat.

 Cats generally have no interest in the music you will listen to on the radio, even though most cat owners may leave the television or radio on when their cat is left alone so that there is white noise throughout the house.

-What Type Of Music Do Cats Like?
+What Type of Music Do Cats Like?

 Cats enjoy listening to species-specific music.
 This type of music usually has frequencies that appeal to your cats, such as the sounds of birds or purring vibrations.
 Music can have a positive impact on your cat, especially if you play them the right type.

 David Teie has a variety of different songs specifically made for cats that you can find on his website.
-This type of music is constructed for cats and many cat owners have reported that their cats are more enthusiastic and relaxed when this music is played in comparison to human songs.
+This type of music is constructed for cats, and many cat owners have reported that their cats are more enthusiastic and relaxed when this music is played in comparison to human songs.

 Cats will appreciate listening to songs that fit into the category of natural sounds and frequencies, soft classical music, or songs specifically designed for cats.
 You may have to play different tunes to your cat to see which ones they respond to most positively, but most cat-targeted songs will influence your cat’s reaction.

-Next time you decide to leave music on when you leave the house to ensure your cat is not left in silence, try playing music they prefer and see if you notice a significant difference in how they react to the new music!
+Next time you decide to leave music on when you leave the house to ensure your cat is not left in silence, try playing the music they prefer and see if you notice a significant difference in how they react to the new music!